Performance Monitoring for Django apps

-- See a broad performance overview for your whole application
+- Understand high-level performance: Quickly see a broad performance overview for your whole application.

-- Measure user satisfaction with your app performance using Apdex
+- Monitor user satisfaction: Measure user satisfaction with your app performance using Apdex.

-- Identify routes with slow or error-prone performance
+- Catch problem routes: Identify routes with slow or error-prone performance.

-- Zoom into specific endpoints to see time spent in the DB, view, cache, external requests, and more
+- Analyze granular performance metrics: Zoom into specific endpoints to see time spent in the DB, view, cache, external requests, and more.

-- Analyze SQL database queries being called and how long they take
+- Dive into database performance: Analyze SQL database queries being called and how long they take.

 pybrake package makes it quick and easy to monitor your Django app’s